Silvertown

-Silvertown is a district in the London Borough of Newham, in east London, England.
+Silvertown is a district of West Ham in the London Borough of Newham, in east London, England.
 It lies on the north bank of the Thames and was historically part of the parishes of West Ham and East Ham, hundred of Becontree, and the historic county of Essex.
 Since 1965, Silvertown has been part of the London Borough of Newham, a local government district of Greater London.
 It forms part of the London E16 postcode district along with Canning Town and Custom House.